Last updated 20 June 2016

 Since then we have been assisting people at multiple points along the route:

 - MSF has carried out multiple search and rescue operations at sea.
 So far, our teams have rescued 20,129 people from boats in distress and assisted an additional 3,000 people crossing from Libya to Italy.
-In partnership with Greenpeace, our teams have assisted 17,000 people crossing from Turkey to the Greek islands.
+In partnership with Greenpeace, we assisted 18,000 people crossing from Turkey to the Greek islands.